Island Camping on the Queen of American Lakes

-Island campsites on Lake George are divided into three groups including: Glen, Long and Narrow – which are located in different areas of Lake George.
-Each of these groups have their own headquarters for reservations/registration (which is a requirement).
+Island campsites on Lake George are divided into three groups including: Glen, Long and Narrow.
+Located in different areas of Lake George, each of these groups have their own headquarters for reservations/registration (which is a requirement).
 All 387 shoreline campsites are located on 44 state owned islands in Lake George.
 Tents, motorized boats, fishing, hiking, and nature trail use are permitted.
 Each site is heavily wooded and private, allows at least one boat, and includes a picnic table, fireplace and toilet facility.

 Cruiser sites (spaces for boats for day use only but with no sleeping quarters) are available in the Glen Island Group.
 Charcoal burners and privacy are provided for these sites.

 170 campsites and 42 cruiser sites.
 Located in The Narrows of Lake George (not to be confused with the Narrow Island Group listed below) east of Bolton Landing.
 Launch from the Bolton area.
 (518) 644-9696.